 I’ve done a lot of thinking about my career these past few months – where I am, where I’m headed, and where I’d like to be.
 And as I’ve thought about all the big changes that need to happen to accomplish my goals, I came to terms with the fact that there was one small thing I really needed to re-evaluate.

 But still, casual does not have to mean schlumpy.
-I’ve known for a long time that hard work and solid work relationships are important for career growth.
-But ‘looking the part’…is a concept that is still pretty new to me, especially since I’ve never been interested in fashion.
+I know that dedication and work relationships are important for career growth.
+But ‘looking the part’?
+That concept is still pretty new to me, especially as someone who has never been interested in fashion.

 So I decided to do something about it, and have been slooowly phasing out my wardrobe.
-In doing this fun but costly process, I’ve discovered the following do’s & don’ts:
+In doing this process, I’ve learned that these are the rules I need to live by:

 - DO stay within budget.